sdancyger/oracle-db-training/wk 1/readme.md

 - Each parent information has a student
     - cardinality- one and only one
     - optionality - mandatory
-- Each parent information is stored within the department.
+- Each parent information is stored within the department
-    - cardinality- one and only one.
+    - cardinality- one and only one
     - optionality - mandatory
-- Each student has courses.
+- Each student has courses
     - cardinality- one or more
     - optionality - mandatory
 - Each student has exams.